 lift up, adore, exalt, focus on, listen for, in Spirit, honor, focus on, respect, glorify, devote time, energy, resources to, ritual, regard, reverence, praise, surrender, ritual, adore, humility, intercession, wonder, recognition, delight, affection, and love.

-Now, that being said (add your own definition plus a practical application in the comments), let’s look at some ways to worship God without a band.
+Now, with that definition in mind, let’s look at some ways to worship God without a band.

 Communion